 Commonly called blue-green algae, spirulina is actually a type of bacteria that grows in saltwater lakes and some freshwater ones.
 It's been eaten in Africa and Mexico for centuries.
 Once harvested, spirulina is freeze-dried and sold as a blue-green powder available at health food stores and online.

 Spirulina is incredibly nutrient-dense.
 It boasts several minerals (especially iron), vitamins (beta-carotene and several B vitamins, for starters), antioxidants, protein, and gamma-linoleic acid, a beneficial fatty acid.
 It's an excellent source of vitamin B12 for vegetarians and vegans because not many plant foods contain high levels.
 Spirulina is also considered a complete protein and is very easy to digest.

-The antioxidant C-phycocyanin lends blue-green algae its unique color.
-In the body, it helps scavenge free radicals to keep them from damaging the body's cells and DNA.* Free-radical damage increases the risk of chronic disease, so we need enough antioxidants to help defend us.
+The antioxidant C-phycocyanin4 lends blue-green algae its unique color.
+In the body, it helps scavenge free radicals5 to keep them from damaging the body's cells and DNA.* Free-radical damage increases the risk of chronic disease, so we need enough antioxidants to help defend us.

-Your heart might benefit from spirulina too.* In various studies, it helped maintain healthy triglyceride and LDL levels and support healthy blood pressure,* all considered risk factors for cardiovascular conditions when levels are elevated.
-And some athletes swear by spirulina, asserting that it enhances speed, energy, endurance, and mental ability (although limited research supports the endurance claim).*
+Your heart might benefit from spirulina too.* In various studies, it helped maintain healthy triglyceride and LDL levels6 and support healthy blood pressure7,* all considered risk factors for cardiovascular conditions when levels are elevated.
+And some athletes swear by spirulina, asserting that it enhances speed, energy, endurance, and mental ability (although limited research supports the endurance claim8).*

 How to use it.